List of heads of state of Mali

-This is a list of heads of state of Mali since the country gained independence from France in 1960 to the present day.
+The president of the Republic of Mali (Mali Jamanakuntigi) is the head of state and head of government of Mali.
+The president leads the government and is the commander-in-chief of the Malian Armed Forces.

 A total of seven people have served as head of state of Mali (excluding three acting presidents).
 Additionally, two people, Amadou Toumani Touré and Assimi Goïta, have served on two non-consecutive occasions.

 The current head of state of Mali is interim president Assimi Goïta, who took power for a second time on 24 May 2021, after dismissing previous interim president Bah Ndaw in the 2021 coup d'état.
 He has since been constitutionally declared interim president of Mali.
+Since the 2023 constitutional referendum held during Goita's leadership, Mali has shifted from a semi-presidential to a full presidential system, with the president serving as the head of government and dictating the policies of the government.